paulresdat/ServiceCollection/README.md

 #### Quick Note on Context/Configuration Debugging

 For ease of use, I've exposed the context as an entire dictionary using Python's inbuilt utilities.
 You can access the entire context's dictionary by exploding it as follows: `{ **ctxt }`.
-For a configuration section, you can print out it's `settings` attribute which publically available to you.
+For a configuration section, you can print out it's `settings` attribute which is publically available to you: `ctxt.get_section("setting_one:property").settings`.
 Note that the ServiceCollection expects either a context or section object though.
-The ability to expose the context as a dictionary is for debugging purposes so you can easily inspect the object by printing out to the console when your working on your app.
+The ability to expose the context as a dictionary is for debugging purposes so you can easily inspect the object by printing out to the console when you're working on your app.

 ### Using Interfaces/Abstract Classes